research-ag/vector/README.md

 We extensively benchmarked `Vector` against `Buffer` and the Motoko-native `Array`, where applicable.
 Each line in the follwing tables below is one benchmark and corresponds to the given function name.

+The benchmarking code can be found here: https://github.com/research-ag/canister-profiling

 ### Time

 This table shows the number of wasm instruction for the given function execution.